tetcoin/tetcore/bin/node-template/README.md

 # Tetcore Node Template

-A new FRAME-based Tetcore node, ready for hacking :rocket:
+A new FABRIC-based Tetcore node, ready for hacking :rocket:

 ## Local Development